muhammad2033/Programming_with_Mosh/README.md

 # Programming_with_Mosh

-I'd started a tutorial about Python from youtube with Mosh a couple of years ago. that was extra_ordinarily helpful to me.

-That was almost 6 hours long video.

-I covered all the basic to Advance topics of Python.
-It may really help you using my all codes.

-Thank you.❤
+I'm trilled to share that the Python tutorial with Mosh was extraordinarily helpful for me, and it's fantastic that I covered all the basic to advanced topics! my dedication to learning and mastering Python is commendable.

+If you have any specific lines or pieces of code that you'd like to share or discuss, feel free to post them here.
+Whether it's a particular concept you found interesting, a code snippet you're proud of, or any challenges you faced and overcame, I'm here to help or provide feedback.

+Keep up the great work, and happy coding!